 THE HOME FOR ALL EVENT INFORMATION

 January 14th, 15th, and 16th 2022

-On January 14, 15, and 16, 2022, the Los Angeles County Fire Museum will host a public celebration at its Bellflower, CA facility to celebrate Fifty Years of EMERGENCY! on Television.
+On January 14, 15, and 16, 2022, the Los Angeles County Fire Museum will host a public celebration at its Bellflower, CA facility, and others, to celebrate Fifty Years of EMERGENCY! on Television.
 The groundbreaking 1970’s television series was on the air during prime-time from January 15th, 1972 to 1977, followed by a series of two-hour television movies that aired in 1978 and 1979.

 The NBC Universal television series EMERGENCY! broke new ground in both the entertainment industry and in the fire service.
 Often referred to as the first reality-based television show, EMERGENCY! introduced the American public, and the world, to the then-revolutionary concept of using specially trained fire fighters in the field to provide advanced life saving services.
 In the early 1970’s very few people had ever heard the word “paramedic.”
 At the time the show debuted on January 15th, 1972, only twelve paramedic squads were in service in the entire country – eight of them in Los Angeles County.
 By the end of the show’s seven year run, more than half of U.S. citizens were within four to seven minutes of advanced lifesaving care.